 The Pomeranian puppies will undergo many coat color changes from when they're born to when they are seniors.
 Just like humans get grey hair, so can dogs.

-However, Pomeranians can gradually change their coat coloring over the years, or it can also begin to change once they hit their senior years.
-Oftentimes, if the parent has a coat that has changed color, their offspring will too.
+However, Pomeranians can gradually change their coat coloring over the years or begin to change once they hit their senior years.
+If the parent has a changed color coat, their offspring will too.

 Do Pomeranian Colors Affect their Temperament?